curl/curl-for-win/README.md

       so only a self-signed certificate could be used, which is not very useful.
-    - The portable tool (`osslsigncode`) used for signing [will always embed](https://sourceforge.net/p/osslsigncode/bugs/8/) the current timestamp in the signature, which breaks reproducibility.
-More precisely it is added by OpenSSL's PKCS #7 module.
+    - The portable tool (`osslsigncode`) used for signing [will always embed](https://sourceforge.net/p/osslsigncode/bugs/8/) the current timestamp in the signature (Signing Time OID 1.2.840.113549.1.9.5), which breaks reproducibility.
+More precisely this is added by OpenSSL's PKCS #7 module automatically.
     - Signed timestamp included in the signature breaks reproducibility.
 This is an optional feature, though it appears to be good practice to include it.